Research Misconduct Policy and Procedures

 1. The Inquiry Panel must prepare a written report that includes the following elements:

-c.
-A description of any external support for the research giving rise to the allegations, including, for example, grant and contract numbers and references to grant applications;
+3. A description of any external support for the research giving rise to the allegation, as well as any current support or pending applications with non-PHS agencies, including, for example, grant and contract numbers and references to grant applications;

 2. The Respondent shall be provided with a draft of the Inquiry Panel report and shall have 10 days to provide written comments on it.
 The Inquiry Panel may also make relevant portions of the report available to the Complainant and/or witnesses (but not give them a copy), for comment.
 In preparing its final report, the Panel shall consider and attach any comments made by the Respondent (and by the Complainant and/or witnesses, if applicable) on the draft Inquiry Panel report.